contract dispute arbitration in Joliet, Illinois 60433

 Arbitrator Elena Morales, known for her no-nonsense approach, presided over the case.
 Each side presented evidence: emails showing shifting delivery dates, video footage of the installation site, expert testimonies on equipment functionality, and financial records detailing losses and payments.

-Midwest Industrial’s attorney, Sarah Kim, aggressively cross-examined Crestwood’s project manager, uncovering internal memos acknowledging that the logistics company underestimated the installation complexity.
+Midwest Industrial’s attorney, the claimant, aggressively cross-examined Crestwood’s project manager, uncovering internal memos acknowledging that a local employer company underestimated the installation complexity.
 Meanwhile, Crestwood’s lawyer, Mark Benson, countered by pointing to Midwest Industrial’s failure to provide final schematics until mid-April—just two weeks before the deadline.

 The tension peaked when Crestwood introduced a surprise expert witness testifying that the $120,000 loss claim was inflated and unsubstantiated.
 Midwest Industrial responded with affidavits from third-party manufacturers confirming costly downtime directly linked to Crestwood’s delayed installation.